 We loved the SPAM Hash in Hawaii last year, the year before that, and not much has changed!
 I really didn’t think I could ever love SPAM so much, but they say love is blind right?

-Great portion size of perfectly cooked potatoes and grilled SPAM.
+The great portion size of perfectly cooked potatoes and grilled SPAM.
 So much flavor in here as the SPAM is juicy and just packed with taste. the teriyaki and mayo sauces on top take this dish to a whole other level and everything just blends perfectly.
 Did I mention it’s only $4.25??
 Pass right over the Pork Slider and get the SPAM Hash instead and thank me later!

 3.)
 Costine di Maiale: Balsamic-glazed and Oven-roasted Pork Ribs – Italy